Pagoda Pottery

 Pottery Courses

-We provide short starter courses for people who are interested in learning the necessary skills and techniques in order to develop their artistic skills in this medium.
-This involves making clay objects and biscuit firing.
+We provide short, starter courses for people who are interested in learning the necessary skills and techniques in order to develop their artistic skills in this medium.
+This involves making clay objects and bisque firing.
 This can be followed with glazing techniques and a glaze firing.

 School Courses: We provide ‘Pottery Experience’ short courses for school.
 We have the necessary experience and required legal documentation to operate these activities.